 I just returned from a backpacking trip to Havasupai Falls.
 For Trail to Peak’s newest team member, my 5 month old son, this backpacking trip was a first.
 I did a lot of research before heading out on this trip, and was blown away by the photos and video of hyper blue waterfalls and streams.
 Seeing all of the falls in person is something I’ll never forget.
 The views are impossible to completely capture with a camera, but I hope this short video can give you at least a small taste of what it’s like to enjoy this paradise.

 I spent 10 days enjoying the beautiful country of Japan this year, and finally got around to putting together a short timelapse video of my visit.
 I wrote a post for my 10 day itinerary, that has gone on to be one of my most viewed posts this year.
 Enjoy the video!

-In 2015, I walked 210 miles with 80,000ft of elevation change from Yosemite Valley to the 14,505ft summit of Mt.
+Last year, I walked 210 miles with 80,000ft of elevation change from Yosemite Valley to the 14,505ft summit of Mt.
 Whitney.
 It was an incredible journey through the Sierra Nevada mountains, and an adventure I’ll never forget.
-Here is a video I put together documenting this adventure.
-Make sure to hit ‘thumbs up’ and leave me a comment here or on YouTube.
+I’ve created day by day accounts of this adventure on this blog, and am now ready to share the documentary video I put together as a compliment to those posts.
+I hope you enjoy watching this, and if you do, make sure to hit ‘thumbs up’ and leave me a comment here or on YouTube.
 Happy trails everyone!

 I came home from the John Muir Trail with more photos and video footage than I know what to do with.
-I just finished the daily trip reports for the entire John Muir Trail and have set my sights on tying to put together a proper video.
+I just finished the daily trip reports for the entire John Muir Trail and have set my sights on tying to put together a proper video, like the ones I did for the Camino and my Peru treks.
 Until then, here is a preview of some footage I captured on my 222 mile hike from Yosemite Valley to Whitney Portal.